sweng-epfl/public/exercises/defensive/README.md

 ### Exercises

+- [The quiz](quiz/) introduces the key topics of defensive programming.

 - [Exercise 1](ex1/) will teach you about **garbage-in ⇏ garbage out**.
 You will use techniques to protect against invalid inputs from external sources.
 To this end, you will be given a CSV file.
 This file is malformed, i.e. lines do not enforce a homogenous format for their fields.
 Therefore, you will need to parse the CSV file, ignore invalid lines, and produce a valid version of the file.

 - [Exercise 2](ex2/) will teach you about **the interaction between defensive programming and code coverage**.
 This exercise will take the form of a case study.
 You will be given some bad, fragile code, i.e., code that breaks easily.
 This code will be subject to several refinements.
 It will evolve from being *brittle* to being *robust* while achieving *no decrease in code coverage*.
 This exercise will take you from the imperative to the functional paradigm while introducing Java 8's [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) container object.